Hyenadae/kaktwoos-cl/README.md

 # Kaktwoos OpenCL

-The OpenCL version of the Kaktwoos CUDA project
+The OpenCL version of the Kaktwoos CUDA project.
+Now with proper BOINC api integration, multi-gpu and checkpoint save/restore support.